TharunKommaddi/Malli_practice/Questions.md

-Certainly!
 Let's expand the example to include a wider range of aggregate functions on a relational database schema that now includes a `salaries` table.
 This will allow us to use `SUM`, `AVG`, `MAX`, and `MIN` aggregate functions in addition to `COUNT`.

 ### Expanded Table Creation and Data Insertion